monch1962/kube-local-env/README.md

 Install podman and kind by running `brew install podman kind` on a Mac

-Set up a Linux VM using podman by running `podman machine init`
+Set up a Linux VM using podman by running `podman machine init -v $HOME:$HOME`

 Start that Linux VM by running `podman machine start`